-As for the rest of the resort, dogs do still need to be on a leash on the beach.
+Like throughout the rest of the resort, dogs need to be on a leash on the beach.
 (For an off-leash dog beach, head to Little Lagoon or Denham, see below.)

 While the most popular section of the beach is right in front of the resort, for a quieter section head to the other side of the dolphin experience area and the jetty.